potatotatertoot/TestCalc/documentation.md

 ## 9. Conclusion

 It was fun building this project.
 I like programs where you don't have to hit enter and it will prompt you the next section to fill out so it was cool to build one of those.
-Also building a meaningful program that may be useful in the future to average tests that was built with knowledge I learned throughout the course is cool.
+Also building a meaningful program that may be useful in the future to average tests that was built with knowledge I learned throughout the course is cool